SSWConsulting/SSW.Rules.Content/rules/package-audit-log/rule.md

 A package audit log helps developers track why packages are added, who added, and who approved them.

-Generally, keep track of packages in a different file for each project in the solution e.g. \FrontendPackageAuditLog.md or \BackendPackageAuditLog.md
+Generally, keep track of packages in a different file for each project in the solution.
+E.g. `\FrontendPackageAuditLog.md` or `\BackendPackageAuditLog.md`

 ### What to track?

 There are lots of things that can be tracked in a package audit log.
 Generally, you want to keep it as simple as possible and containing only information that isn't easy to find elsewhere.
-For example, bundle size and load time can easily be found on [Bundlephobia](bundlephobia.com), so there is no need to track that.
+For example, bundle size and load time can easily be found on [Bundlephobia](https://bundlephobia.com), so there is no need to track that.

 The 6 best attributes to keep track of are: